-The universe of hospitals was established as all community hospitals located in the U.S. with the exception, beginning in 1998, of rehabilitation hospitals.
-However, it was not feasible to obtain and process all-payer discharge data from a random sample of the entire universe of hospitals.
-That is because it would have been too costly to obtain data from individual hospitals, and it would have been too burdensome to process each hospital's unique data structure.

-Therefore, the NIS sampling frame was constructed from the subset of universe hospitals that released their discharge data for research use.
-When the 2002 sample was drawn, the Agency for Healthcare Research and Quality (AHRQ) had agreements with 36 HCUP State Partner organizations that maintain statewide, all-payer discharge data files to include their data in the HCUP databases.
-(However, one Partner was unable to provide data in time for the 2002 NIS.)
-These HCUP State Partners were either state agencies or private data organizations (primarily state hospital associations).
+The universe of hospitals was established as all community hospitals located in the U.S. with the exception, beginning in 1998, of short-term rehabilitation hospitals.
+However, some hospitals do not supply data to HCUP.
+Therefore, we constructed the NIS sampling frame from the subset of universe hospitals that released their discharge data to AHRQ for research use.
+When the 2003 sample was drawn, AHRQ had agreements with 37 HCUP State Partner organizations to include their data in the NIS.
 The number of State Partners contributing data to the NIS has expanded over the years, as shown in Table 1.
 As a result, the number of hospitals included in the NIS sampling frame has also increased over the years, as displayed in Figure 3.